triosdirkvos/trimax/README.md

 - Markdown content
 - responsive design

 Development of this framework has started in april 2015.
 TRImax is a collection of separate software projects in the past, developed by TRIOS, a web and internet consulting firm.
+In TRImax, all these different functions are brought together in one, consistent environment.

+The purpose of TRImax is to deliver basic functionality when buildig a new, responsive website where content management is based on Markdown.